emychela/Cyclistic_Bike_Share_Q1_2020_Analysis_Excel/README.md

 ## Source of Data.

-Cyclistic Bike Share Q1 2020 data was made available by Motivate International Inc. The data is located in Microsoft Excel.
+Cyclistic Bike Share Q1 2020 data was made available by Motivate International Inc. The data is saved as a Microsoft Excel workbook

 ## Data Cleaning And Manipulation Documentation.

-- Data cleaning was done in Microsoft Excel.
+Data cleaning was done in Microsoft Excel.
-- Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides were removed.
+- I deleted Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides.
-- 117 records of data were removed because they had negative ride length.
+- I removed 117 records of data because they had negative ride length.
-- 3 rows were added to help solve the business task i.e ‘ride_length’, ‘member_casual’, ‘day_of_the_week’.
+- I added 3 rows to help solve the business task i.e ‘ride_length’, ‘member_casual’, ‘day_of_the_week’.
-- Columns were adjusted to appropriate format depending on the type of data.
+- I adjusted Columns to appropriate format depending on the type of data.

 ## Summary of Analysis.